L. Welch Pogue: Early life and education

 Pogue was born in Grant, Iowa, on October 21, 1899, the son of Leander Welch Pogue and Myrtle Viola Casey.
 His mother home-schooled him after chores, and he began traditional schooling in eighth grade.
 He graduated from Red Oak High School in Red Oak, Iowa, in 1917.
 He attended Grinnell College and enlisted there in the Student Army Training Corps of the U.S. Army before transferring to the University of Nebraska, where he became president of the student body.
 After returning to work on the family farm for a while, Pogue received his B.A. from the University of Nebraska in 1924, and his law degree from the University of Michigan Law School in 1926.
-Later, Pogue received his Doctor of Juridical Science (D.J.S.) from Harvard Law School.
+Later, Pogue received his Doctor of Juridical Science (S.J.D.) from Harvard Law School.

 At Harvard Law School, noted law Professor and later United States Supreme Court Justice Felix Frankfurter took Pogue in as a protégé.
 As a lawyer, Pogue was entranced by Charles Lindbergh's trans-Atlantic flight and decided to focus his law career mainly on the "skies".

 Career

 Pogue joined the Civil Aeronautics Board in 1938.
-Four years later, he was appointed Chairman by President Franklin D. Roosevelt, and he served as Chairman until 1946.
+Four years later, he was appointed chairman by President Franklin D. Roosevelt, and he served as chairman until 1946.
 During his tenure Pogue helped strike down a plan for a single world airline.
 He later resumed his law practice before retiring in 1981, after a career of nearly 60 years.

 Pogue founded the Washington D.C.-based law firm of Pogue & Neal, which represented several major airlines and other industry clients.
 In 1967, Pogue & Neal merged with Jones, Day, Cockley, Reavis to become Jones, Day, Reavis & Pogue.
 Pogue served as Managing Partner of the Washington Office from 1967 to 1979.

 Pogue was described by author James Parry as "a name synonymous with the pioneering giants who played a pivotal role in transforming international civil aviation ... into the cohesive global force that it is today ...
 Pogue is truly a living legend and a founding father of the international civil aviation system."
 Parry's book, 100 Years of Flight, was commissioned by the International Civil Aviation Organization, based in Montreal, Quebec, Canada.